gecko-robotics/gecko/readme.md

 ### boost

 I generally hate boost because it is a pain to work with.
+Right now you don't need it.

 ```
 kevin@dalek apt $ sudo apt install libboost-filesystem-dev libboost-system-dev libboost-program-options-dev libboost-thread-dev